praveens-git-bit/PreDay_Ignite2024/Exercise1.md

 ### Task 1.2: Use the ‘New Shortcut’ option from external data sources

-Now, this is something exciting and powerful!
-This section shows how easy it is to create Shortcuts without actually moving data.
+Now, this is something exciting!
+This section shows how easy it is to create Shortcuts without moving data.
 That is the power of OneLake!
-In this exercise, you will ingest the curated bounce rate data for Litware from ADLS Gen2 as an illustration.
+In this exercise, you will ingest the curated bounce rate data for Litware from ADLS Gen2 using the New Shortcut option.
+Let’s see how!

 5. Click on the **three dots (ellipses)** on the right side of Files.